-The ILR will impact all Irish companies and groups that have debt as part of their capital structure.
-However, there are also reliefs and exemptions available to companies that will alleviate the impact of ILR subject to certain conditions being met.
+The ILR impacts all Irish companies and groups that have debt as part of their capital structure.
+However, there are also reliefs and exemptions available to companies that can alleviate the impact of ILR subject to certain conditions being met.